TefiC/Popular-Movies-App-Stage-2-Udacity/README.md

 #### Special features
 ---

-- The user can select a movie as a "Favorite" in the details activity by clicking on a floating action button with a heart symbol.
+- The user can select a movie as a "Favorite" in the movie's details activity by clicking on a floating action button with a heart symbol.
 This selection can be toggled with the same button.

 - On device rotation on the main posters grid, the scroll position will be maintained so the user doesn't have to scroll down again to find the movie he/she was interested in.